 The City of Houston Public Works manages water treatment operations through public distribution systems.
 To ensure compliance, it performs scheduled record checks and services the facilities.

-Agencies work together to measure contaminants and address potential noncompliance events while informing residents about water safety guidelines.
+Agencies collaborate to monitor contaminants, address potential noncompliance issues, and educate residents on water safety guidelines.

 │Standards for Safe Drinking Water

 The EPA's Safe Drinking Water Act establishes guidelines to safeguard public drinking water supply systems.
-The act also establishes specification boundaries called Maximum Contaminant Levels (MCLs), which target dangerous chemicals like lead, arsenic, and nitrates.
+The act also establishes specification boundaries, known as Maximum Contaminant Levels (MCLs), which target hazardous chemicals such as lead, arsenic, and nitrates.

 Key safety standards include: